 You may have heard of multi level marketing or MLM, and may have some very strong views about what it is, or what it isn’t.
 For many people wanting to start a new career working from home, you may be tempted to join a multi level marketing program.
+You may be questioning whether there are legitimate MLM companies out there, or whether MLM is a scam.
+I'm here to tell you that there are plenty of legitimate MLM businesses in existence, and the MLM model is not a scam.
+However, you do need to work out whether making money through an MLM is a good fit for you, for your personality type, and for your skill set.

 A multi level marketing system involves you having to recruit new members from your network to form a downline.
 In MLMs there are basically two ways you can earn money: